-The Health Review Committee is composed of the Director of Counseling and Psychological Services, the Director of the Health Center, the Dean of Students, Vice Provost for Enrollment Management, Chief of Security, Assistant Director of the Academic Support Center, and the university's Risk Manager.
+The Health Review Committee is composed of the Director of Counseling and Psychological Services, the Director of the Health Center, the Dean of Students, Vice President for Enrollment Management, Chief of Security, Assistant Director of the Academic Support Center, and the university's Risk Manager.
 In the absence of any principal, a designee may be appointed to serve in the deliberations of the committee.
 The resources of other university faculty or staff may be requested by the committee as appropriate to its mission.

 Guidelines for Health Review Committee

-Usually a student is referred to the Health Review Committee for reasons of health that have a bearing on his or her student status.
-Referrals are initiated by action of the Dean of Students or designee or, in extenuating circumstances, by the Director of Counseling and Psychological Services and/or Director of Health Center.
+Usually, a student is referred to the Health Review Committee for reasons of health that have a bearing on his or her student status.
+Referrals are initiated by the action of the Dean of Students or designee or, in extenuating circumstances, by the Director of Counseling and Psychological Services and/or Director of Health Center.
 Assessments including psychological testing, medical examination, or a referral for psychiatric or medical consultation may be required.

 The committee will receive all medical, psychological or observational reports submitted with regard to or on behalf of the student as may pertain to determining health status.
-Treatment and evaluative reports should include information pertaining to diagnosis, treatment and prognosis.
+Treatment and evaluative reports should include information pertaining to diagnosis, treatment, and prognosis.

-Recommendations as to case disposition with regard to withdrawal or readmission, or both, for reasons of health are made to the Dean of Students.
+Recommendations as to case disposition with regard to withdrawal or readmission, or both, for reasons of health, are made to the Dean of Students.
 The student is advised of the recommendation made and the reasons for it.
 The findings submitted to the Dean of Students are held in confidence and are not entered on the student’s academic record.

-The Dean of Students or designee should be notified whenever a student appears to have a serious physical, psychological or emotional disorder that offers reasonable cause to believe he or she may be a danger to self or others, or may disrupt proper activities of the university community and its members, or may be unable to look after his or her affairs adequately.
+The Dean of Students or designee should be notified whenever a student appears to have a serious physical, psychological or emotional disorder that offers reasonable cause to believe he or she may be a danger to self or others or may disrupt proper activities of the university community and its members, or maybe unable to look after his or her affairs adequately.
 For students who are actively participating in mental health interventions through Florida Tech’s Counseling and Psychological Services (CAPS), communication with the Dean of Students regarding this matter will be at the discretion of the CAPS Director.
 Notification will generally occur with the student’s permission.

-The Dean of Students will coordinate a contact with the student and seek voluntary resolution of the situation through investigation and consultation.
+The Dean of Students will coordinate contact with the student and seek voluntary resolution of the situation through investigation and consultation.
 Depending on circumstances, an immediate professional assessment of the student’s condition by the appropriate medical or mental health specialists, or both, of the university or other appropriate resources, may be required.

 When conditions allow for the full investigation and appraisal of the student’s health status, resolution of the situation will be sought with the student’s cooperation, if at all possible.
 Voluntary withdrawals are encouraged to maximize the participation of the student, or his or her family.
-If a student declines voluntary withdrawal, he or she may be separated without consent (which action will be recorded for course credit purposes as a withdrawal) by action of the Dean of Students.
+If a student declines voluntary withdrawal, he or she may be separated without consent (which action will be recorded for course credit purposes as a withdrawal) by the action of the Dean of Students.